2018 Novak Djokovic tennis season: Early Hard Court Season

-Tie Break Tens

-Djokovic returned from his six month injury hiatus since 2017 Wimbledon Championships at the Tie Break Tens event where he played a tune-up for the 2018 Australian Open.
-He was defeated by Lleyton Hewitt in his first match, 10–6.

 Australian Open

 Djokovic played his first official match since Wimbledon at the Australian Open.
 After defeating Donald Young in straight sets, he defeated Gaël Monfils in the second round after dropping the first set, with Monfils succumbing to extreme heat in the latter stages of the match.
 With a victory over Albert Ramos Viñolas in third round, Djokovic set up a meeting with Korean Chung Hyeon.
 In a match of constant breaks of serve, Djokovic eventually lost in straight sets due to relentless backcourt defense from Chung and copious unforced errors on critical points.
 After his loss, Djokovic decided to undergo a surgery on his right elbow, which he claimed was affecting him from previous two years.

-Indian Wells Masters
+Indian Wells Open

 Djokovic surprisingly returned to tour since his surgery at the Indian Wells Masters.
 After receiving a first round bye, he was upset in the second round by World No. 109 Taro Daniel in three sets.